vsingh1998/WardrobeAI/README.md

 To start the app:

-a) First download trained models from here to the models folder.
+a) Check whether saved models are present inside the models/ directory.
+There should be in total 4 models, one inside each subdirectory for category, topwear, bottomwear and footwear.

-b) Install all the packages:
+b) Check whether all dependencies are installed using

 ```
    pip install -r requirements.txt
 ```

-c) Next, type the following code in any Python environment:
+c) :aunch the system UI using
 ```
    python3 ui_module.py
 ```